bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 The `id` of a Search Result only applies as an identifier with the context of an individual search entity.
-The `id` is interchangeable with the "Document Registration Number" of the search result, which is also the same as the event reference identifier.
+The `id` is interchangeable with the "Document Registration Number" of the search result, which is also the same as the event identifier.
 This is present in the search result for purposed of selection and deselection.

 **Payment information** for financing statements _must not_ be included in search results.